 12: “Waltz” Season 6, Episode 11

-Plus it’s just fun to watch Avery Brooks and Marc Alaimo chew the scenery.
+Plus, it’s just fun to watch Avery Brooks and Marc Alaimo chew the scenery.

 11: “The Collaborator” Season 2, Episode 24

-Winn is in the running to the new Kai, spiritual leader of Bajor, against Bareil, Kira’s lover.
-Bareil is the natural choice as he is wise and kind and understanding where Winn isn’t.
-During the run up to the election evidence surfaces that Bareil may have been complicit in the deaths of rebel fighters during the Cardassian Occupation and Kira is assigned to sort it all out.
-She is devastated when she all but confirms this to be true and Bareil doesn’t deny it.
+Winn is running to be the new Kai, spiritual leader of Bajor, against Bareil, Kira’s lover.
+Bareil is a natural choice as he is wise, kind, and understanding, whereas Winn is a savvy political operator.
+During the run-up to the election, evidence surfaces that Bareil may have been complicit in the deaths of rebel fighters during the Cardassian Occupation.
+Kira is assigned to sort it all out and is devastated not only when she all but confirms this to be accurate but when Bareil doesn’t deny it.

 10: “The Visitor” Season 4, Episode 3

 Another favourite feature of Deep Space Nine is the relationship between Captain Benjamin Sisko and his son, Jake.
 I understand why many shows add conflict to father-son relationships to create tension, but Deep Space Nine never did; Sisko was a loving father to a loving son, and that’s it.
 Even when Jake makes decisions that Ben doesn’t necessarily like, Ben still respects his son’s decisions ad supports him.